 User research rarely relies on just one form of data collection, and often uses both qualitative and quantitative research methods together to form a bigger picture.
 The data can be applied to an existing product to gain insight to help improve the product experiences, or it can be applied to an entirely new product or service, providing a baseline for UX, design and development.

 From the data gathered during your user research phase, you should be able to understand the following areas within the context of your product or service:

 - Who your users are

 - How they currently do things

 - How they’d like to do them

-The mantra in UX Design is that some user research is always better than none.
-It’s likely at some point in your UX career that you will come across the first challenge of any UX Designer - convincing a client or your team to include user research in a project.
+This is because research makes design better.
+The end goal is to create products and services that people want to use.
+The mantra in UX design is that some user research is always better than none.
+It’s likely at some point in your UX career that you will come across the first challenge of any UX designer—convincing a client or your team to include user research in a project.